A Legend of Ethshar on the Installment Plan

 I'm Lawrence Watt-Evans, author of some four dozen novels and hundreds of short stories, articles, etc. One of my best-known series was the Legends of Ethshar, consisting (as of 2004) of eight novels originally published by Del Rey Books or Tor Books, and seven short stories that appeared in various anthologies.

 Alas, I learned in 2004 that no major mainstream publisher was interested in continuing the Ethshar series.
 On the other hand, I had several readers saying they desperately want to see more.
 I decided to see whether enough of them were willing to put their money where their mouths are to finance more Ethshar stories -- and perhaps eventually continuations of other series that no longer have major publishers.

 To my surprise, there were enough.
 My fans came through, and I wrote the ninth Ethshar novel, The Spriggan Mirror, financed entirely by reader contributions rather than an advance from a publisher.
-The finished novel was published in the February 2006 issue of Son and Foe, and in various formats by Wildside Press, but its writing was made financially possible by contributions from readers during its serialization.
+The finished novel was published in the February 2006 issue of a now-defunct webzine called Son and Foe, and in various formats by Wildside Press, but its writing was made financially possible by contributions from readers during its serialization.

 I was sufficiently impressed to try it again, with The Vondish Ambassador.
 It worked again.
 A third serial, not Ethshar this time, didn't do as well -- that was Realms of Light -- but more Ethshar, specifically The Unwelcome Warlock, The Sorcerer's Widow, and Relics of War, did all right.

 Interest seemed to be flagging, though, so I don't presently plan to do any more serials.
 Future Ethshar novels may be financed through Kickstarter, or just self-published at my own expense.